Harris scores 24, 76ers beat Bulls 127-105 without 2 stars

 TIP-INS

-76ers: Doc Rivers coached the team after missing practice the previous day because of an illness. … Rivers said Embiid and Simmons have been working out on their own: “They feel great.
+76ers: Rivers coached the team after missing practice the previous day because of an illness. … Rivers said Embiid and Simmons have been working out on their own: “They feel great.
 I guess that’s the most important thing.”

 Bulls: The Bulls were basically at full strength with Markkanen and Otto Porter Jr. available.
 Porter had three points in 18 minutes after being sidelined since Feb.
 1 because of back spasms.
-“We just haven’t been healthy for a good portion of the year,” coach Billy Donovan said.
+“We just haven’t been healthy for a good portion of the year,” Donovan said.
 “We haven’t had the full complement of players, so it’s good to have everybody back.” … GM Marc Eversley was hired out of Philadelphia’s front office last spring.

 UP NEXT